Mounds Bar Recipe

 • Unsweetened Shredded Coconut – You want the unsweetened kind because the condensed milk is sweet enough.
 If you love an extra smooth texture, give it a quick blitz in the food processor.

 • Sweetened Condensed Milk – This stuff is magic.
 It binds the coconut together and makes everything perfectly chewy.
-Don’t even think about swapping it for evaporated milk—it’s not the same.
+Not sure which brand to grab?
+This condensed milk taste test from Serious Eats breaks down the best ones.

 • Dark Chocolate – The slightly bitter, rich contrast is what makes a Mounds Bar.
 I recommend 60-70% dark chocolate, but hey, if you prefer semi-sweet or milk chocolate, go for it.